Full & Partial Dentures—Dunwoody, GA

 Modern-day dentures all consist of custom-made ceramic teeth attached to a gum-colored base which give each prosthetic a startlingly realistic appearance.
-Depending on how many teeth you are missing and where they are located, Dr. Rodgers can recommend one of the following types of dentures:
+Depending on how many teeth you are missing and where they are located, Dr. Rodgers or Dr. Hughes can recommend one of the following types of dentures:

 These are designed to replace multiple consecutive or nonconsecutive teeth along a single dental arch where healthy teeth still remain.
 They basically fit into the smile like a piece of a puzzle, and they are held in place using small metal clasps that loop around neighboring teeth.

 This is probably the kind that first comes to your mind when you think of the word “dentures.”
 These are intended to replace an entire row of teeth, and they sit directly on the gums thanks to natural suction/a bit of denture adhesive.

 These dentures look like traditional ones above the gum line, but what lies below is what makes them special.
 The prosthetic is actually secured directly to the jawbone using small titanium posts that simulate new tooth roots, giving the teeth a hold and security a removable denture simply can’t match.

 Everything will start with a consultation with your dentist in Dunwoody, during which he’ll ask you about your dental goals and briefly examine your teeth, gums, and jaw.
 If you both decide that dentures are the best option for your smile, he’ll get to work making them.

 For traditional dentures, he’ll take an impression of your mouth and use this to design your prosthetic.
 You may end up trying on multiple mock-ups in order to find the perfect look and fit.
 Once you like what you see and feel, the model will be used to cast your final denture.